-2 The "bid" price represents the net asset value of one unit of a trust excluding deferred sales charge, if applicable.
+1 The "Inception Bid Price" represents the net asset value of one unit of a trust excluding any deferred sales charge, if applicable.

-4 The Historical Annual Dividend Distribution is as of date of deposit.
-The amount of distributions of the Trust may be lower or greater than the above-stated amount due to certain factors that may include, but are not limited to, a change in the dividends paid by issuers, a change in Trust expenses or the sale or maturity of securities in the portfolio.
-Fees and expenses of the Trust may vary as a result of a variety of factors including the Trust's size, redemption activity, brokerage and other transaction costs and extraordinary expenses.
+3 The Historical Annual Dividend Distribution is as of the date of deposit and subject to change.
+The amount of distributions paid by the Trust’s securities may be lower or greater than the above-stated amount due to certain factors that may include, but are not limited to, a change in the dividends paid by issuers, a change in Trust expenses or the sale or maturity of securities in the portfolio.
+Fees and expenses of the Trust may vary as a result of a variety of factors including the Trust’s size, redemption activity, brokerage and other transaction costs and extraordinary expenses.

 The National Municipal Portfolio of CEFs, Series 20 ("Trust") seeks to provide high current income and the potential for capital appreciation.

 The Trust contains common shares of

 closed-end investment companies (“closed-end funds”), the majority of which contain

 portfolios that are concentrated in tax-free

 See “Description of Ratings” in Part B of